 Numerous medical studies show Tai Chi improves balance and prevents falls, reduces chronic pain from rheumatoid arthritis, improves mental health and cognitive functions.
 People also benefit from social connections and sense of community that result from consistent practice.
 What can you expect in my classes?

 I start with a low-impact series of motions and gentle stretches to warm up the body.
 Invigorating the “Qi”.
 Next, a 3-5 minute mediation and breathing practice.
 The rest of the class I teach postures that can be done from a seated or standing position.
 From here we build a flowing series of postures into forms set to music.
 You can expect gentle guidance - I do not correct anyone individually.
 I encourage you to meet your body where it is and let go of judgmental thoughts.
-Where can you learn more?
+Where can you find a class and learn more?

 Contact me at [email protected]